-Ensemble Dark Horse: Ginger was advertised as the celebrity sex symbol, and Mary Ann was the plain Kansas farm girl.
-Guess which one the fans actually thought was hottest?
+Ensemble Dark Horse: Ginger was advertised as the celebrity sex symbol, and Mary Ann was the plain Kansas farm girl, yet the fans preferred her.

 Everyone Is Jesus in Purgatory - The popular theory that the seven castaways represent the seven deadly sins, and that the island is a purgatory for them to work off their bad karma, or a hell constructed specifically to torture them.

 Ear Worm - the theme song.
 As Achewood pointed out, Emily Dickinson's "Because I could not stop for Death" fits the theme song... as do "Amazing Grace", "Auld Lang Syne", and the first verse of the first English Pokémon theme.